 - a.
-All signs must conform to the Article 5.8 of the City of La Grande Land Development Code Ordinance Number 3407. - b.
-If more than one tenant occupies a building, consider a repeatable sign design or framework at the ground floor level of the building that each tenant may individualize. - c.
-Affix signs to allow for later removability and repair; for instance routing bolt holes in brick joints rather than through bricks where possible. - d.
-Creatively re-use an original or historic sign or its supports, and incorporate these historic elements into the new or altered - e.
-Reflect historic textural and depth details found throughout the District in sign designs and details.
-Use signs that are - specifically sized and designed for their locations, especially on historic buildings.
-Do not cover up or interrupt decorative building features or details. - Signs above the ground level may be appropriate if they are not over-scaled to the pedestrian environment, and do not detract from the architecture of the building or District.
+All signs must conform to the Article 5.8 of the City of La Grande Land Development Code. - b.
+The use of internally lit sign and illuminated cabinet signs is prohibited. - c.
+If more than one tenant occupies a building, consider a repeatable sign design or framework at the ground floor level of the building that each tenant may individualize. - d.
+Affix signs to allow for later removability and repair; for instance routing bolt holes in brick joints rather than through bricks where possible. - e.
+Creatively re-use an original or historic sign or its supports, and incorporate these historic elements into the new or altered sign. - f.
+Signs are encouraged to reflect historic texture and details found throughout the District.
+Use signs that are specifically sized and designed for their locations, especially on historic buildings.
+Do not cover up or interrupt decorative building features or details.

+g.
+Signs above the ground level are appropriate if they are not over-scaled to the pedestrian environment, and do not detract from the architecture of the building or District.